-County Service System Gaps Recommendations to Address the Gaps Hidalgo, Cameron, Willacy Expand additional inpatient beds in local hospitals.
+County Service System Gaps Recommendations to Address the Gaps Hidalgo, Cameron, Willacy Access to additional inpatient beds in local hospitals.
 Recommendation is to sustain these services with additional funding opportunities to secure more inpatient beds.
-Hidalgo, Cameron, Willacy • Expansion of our existing law enforcement mental health officer taskforce (MHOT).
+Hidalgo, Cameron, Willacy Expansion of our existing law enforcement mental health officer taskforce (MHOT).
 Continuing to collaborate with local law enforcement agencies.
 Recommendation is to sustain these services with additional funding opportunities to secure more MHOT officers.
+Hidalgo, Cameron, Willacy Increase Mobile Crisis Unit workforce.
+Recommendation is to secure more staff to fill MCOT positions.
 Hidalgo, Cameron, Willacy Expansion of medical clearance services.
 Recommendation is to sustain these services with additional funding opportunities to increase medical clearance service capacity.
 Hidalgo, Cameron, Willacy Expansion of integrated primary care services.
 Recommendation is to sustain these services with additional funding opportunities to promote integrated primary care services.
+Hidalgo, Cameron, Willacy Expansion of local residential chemical dependency treatment.
+Recommendation to provide residential chemical dependency treatment services in the Rio Grande Valley for Region 11.